iitd-plos/baadal2.0/baadaltesting/devbox/README.md

 ### How to add one devbox as host of other devbox machine
 **Note**
 - Controller of only one devbox should be used.
-Other devbox machines should be used only as host machines to avoid data conflict.
+Other devbox machines should be used only as host machines to avoid any data conflict.
 - VMs in devbox are created in 192.168.0.0/16 private subnet.
 So, VMs running on one devbox cannot connect to VM running in another devbox.
 - Controller devbox machine will be referred to as controller & all other devbox machines will be referred to as hosts henceforth.
 - Each VM will use the DHCP Server running on its own devbox server.
-So, if more private IPs are added to the controller; DHCP configuration file(/etc/dhcp/dhcpd.conf) on controller needs to be copied to other host machines; and DHCP server should be restarted using following command.
+So, if private IPs(other than host IPs) are added to the controller; DHCP configuration file(/etc/dhcp/dhcpd.conf) on controller needs to be copied to other host machines; and DHCP server should be restarted using following command.
 ```bash
 service isc-dhcp-server restart
 ```